index

 Water sports ⚠️ Very limited Stainless steel

-If you regularly engage in sports activities, the best solution is to remove your ankle bracelet during exercise.
+If you regularly engage in sports activity, the best solution is to remove your anklet during exertion.

-👉 Tip: Wear your bracelet before or after sports , when your ankle is dry and relaxed.
-This prevents wear and tear while maintaining your style.
+👉 Tip: wear your anklet before or after sports, when the ankle is dry and relaxed.
+This prevents wear while maintaining your style.

-Which ankle bracelet should you choose if you are active?
+Which anklet to choose if you are active?

-If you're looking for a bracelet compatible with an active lifestyle (excluding intense sports), prioritize:
+If you are looking for an anklet compatible with an active lifestyle (excluding intensive sports), opt for:

 • a secure clasp

-Conclusion: Ankle bracelets and sports should be used with caution.
+Conclusion: anklet and sports, to be used with discernment

-An ankle bracelet isn't incompatible with an active lifestyle, but it's not designed to support physical exertion.
-By removing it during sports and wearing it at the right time, you'll preserve both your comfort and the bracelet's durability.
+The anklet is not incompatible with an active lifestyle, but it is not designed to accompany physical exertion.
+By removing it during sports and wearing it at the right time, you preserve both your comfort and the durability of the jewelry.